-- The study included 289 patients aged at surgery between 50 and 70 years old with diagnosis of degenerative meniscal tear who underwent arthroscopic meniscectomy.
+- The study included 289 patients aged at the surgery between 50 and 70 years old with a diagnosis of degenerative meniscal tear who underwent arthroscopic meniscectomy.

 - Patients with more advanced knee problems, women, and older patients were at higher risk to need a knee replacement after arthroscopic meniscus surgery

-- Further, patients over the ago of 60 who had a lateral meniscectomy and concurrent ACL reconstruction were at higher risk for poor clinical outcomes at 20 years follow-up.
+- Further, patients over the age of 60 who had a lateral meniscectomy and concurrent ACL reconstruction were at higher risk for poor clinical outcomes at 20 years of follow-up.

 - Therefore, if patients present negative predictor factors, (more advanced knee osteoarthritis, being older) the arthroscopic meniscus surgery should not be offered, continuing with nonoperative management until total knee replacement is unavoidable.

-Well maybe arthroscopic meniscus surgery can be offered for some.
+Maybe arthroscopic meniscus surgery can be offered for some middle-aged patients

-Sometimes we will get an email from some one who will tell us: “I went to (a well known, leading medical center, one of the best in the world,) and they told me they would do a knee surgery, but they did not know what type to offer and once we will do the surgery we are not sure of the outcome, we will have to see if it helps.”
+Simply the evidence that the surgery works or does not work or results in people being put on the fast track to knee replacement is uncertain.
+Sometimes we will get an email from someone who will tell us: “I went to (a well-known, leading medical center, one of the best in the world,) and they told me they would do a knee surgery, but they did not know what type to offer and once we will do the surgery we are not sure of the outcome, we will have to see if it helps.”

 We do see many patients who were told that their meniscus surgery may or may not help.
 Ultimately the only way to know was to have the surgery and see how it turns out.

-Here is a study that was in the August 2019 issue of The American journal of sports medicine.(2)
+Here is a study that was in the August 2019 issue of The American Journal of Sports Medicine.
+(20)